 This is a unique brand and web site/app design inspired by pixel art design from retro games but also the first graphical user interfaces.
-Like e.g. those windows 95, and fuses them with contemporary design principles.
+Like e.g. those of windows 95, and fuses them with contemporary design principles.

-Therefore, “That’s why I’m broke” is a website that responds to internet culture and showcases the craziest gadgets, retro games and gifts.
-The client wanted Studio Pixili to develop a website that advertises products that are both crazy and useful, and also have the potential to go viral.
+The client wanted Pixili to develop a website that advertises products that are both crazy and useful, and also have the potential to go viral.

 The client wanted an offbeat website that would stand out and appeal to their target audience of gamers, gadget lovers and pop culture fanatics and be unique.